jagill/jagill.github.io/_presto/presto-map-reduce.md

 Sorting Operations
 ==================
 SQL also has the `ORDER BY` clause.
-In the current implementation, a single worker needs to hold all the rows in memory, which it then sorts.
-This means that `ORDER BY` on large datasets may lead to an out of memory error.
+In the current implementation, by default the merge is performed on a single worker.
+This may lead to a OOM error for large datasets.
+Distributed merge can be enabled by the `distributed_sort` session parameter.
+In distributed sort, each worker sorts a part of the data and sends it to a worker for a final merge sort.

 [Presto Overview]: index "Presto Overview"